 - Hip replacement surgery where nerves have been severed

 - Injury to the brachial plexus when delivering a baby

 - Unwarranted nerve pressure due to improper positioning of the body during a surgical operation

 - Insufficient blood supply causing oxygen starvation to the nerves

 Our medical negligence solicitors have many years’ experience in successfully representing victims of medical accidents against GPs, hospitals and private doctors.

-We offer free consultations for advice to find out whether you have a case, how to go about claiming and how much your compensation might be worth.
+In our initial consultation with you, we will identify whether you have a case, how to go about claiming and how much your compensation might be worth.
 We will give you clear unequivocal advice about your chances of success and the anticipated value of your claim.
 If after talking to us you decide not proceed further you are under no obligation to do so and you will not becharged anything at all.